stacksantos/stacksantos/README.md

 - 👋 Hey there, I’m Lee Santos.
-- 👀 I’m working on becoming a full time self taught Software Developer.
+- 👀 I’m working on becoming a Full Stack Developer.
 - 🌱 Right now I'm learning Javascript and then will move on to Front End Libs.
 - 💞️ I’m looking to collaborate on any projects.
 I have skills in many other fields aside from programming.
 - 📫 You can reach me on Twitter: @stacksantos